 Roughly 6 dB difference in sensitivity

-The picture shows CQs from ZS2ACP with QRM from over the horizon radar (OTHR).
+The picture shows CQs from ZS2ACP with QRM from over the horizon radar (OTHR, vertical lines).
 The green and orange markers indicate the sync tone of the transmissions.
-Incredible, how the software decodes so well, you can hardly see the traces!
+Incredible, how the software decodes so well, one can hardly see the traces!